 After it achieves its effects, acetylcholine is broken down by an enzyme called acetylcholinesterase.
 If a lot of acetylcholine is broken down, its levels decrease too much.
 Drugs that block this enzyme boost cognition and are used in Alzheimer’s disease (such as galantamine) .

 Cholinergic activity of the rest-and-digestion system occurs in :

 - The brain, where it enhances cognition, learning, and memory

 - Nerves that spread to the eyes, face, and mouth, where it controls vision, taste, and salivation

-- Vagus nerves that land on muscles, the heart, lungs, and digestive organs, which slows heart rhythm, affects breathing, and aids digestion
+- The vagus nerve that lands on muscles, the heart, lungs, and digestive organs to slow heart rhythm, affect breathing, and aid digestion

 - Nerves that go to the sexual organs, which influences arousal

-Acetylcholine can directly reduce inflammation in the brain.
-The vagus nerve also uses acetylcholine to reduce inflammation in the body [R].
+According to one experimental theory, acetylcholine may directly reduce inflammation in the brain.
+The vagus nerve also uses acetylcholine to reduce inflammation in the body .

-With aging, cholinergic activity slowly becomes less and less efficient.
+Some studies suggest that, with aging, cholinergic activity slowly becomes less and less efficient.
 Less acetylcholine is released from brain cells, and cells become less sensitive to the acetylcholine that’s there.
-This is what causes a failing memory in older people [R].
+This is hypothesized to be one of the causes of a failing memory in older people .

-But aside from aging, this system go awry in many other diseases, such as in Alzheimer’s disease, Parkinson’s disease, schizophrenia, and epilepsy.
-What they all have in common is low acetylcholine, poor cognition, and brain inflammation [R].
+But aside from aging, scientists suspect that this system goes awry in many other diseases, such as in Alzheimer’s disease, Parkinson’s disease, schizophrenia, and epilepsy.
+What they all might have in common is low acetylcholine, poor cognition, and brain inflammation .